Who Can Right Flynn’s Dysfunctional National Security Council?

 -

-The abrupt resignation of National Security Adviser Michael Flynn on Monday night has left the Trump administration’s already-tottering national security apparatus reeling, and highlighted deep divisions in a young White House marred by mismanagement, infighting, and leaks.
+The abrupt resignation of National Security Advisor Michael Flynn on Monday night has left the Trump administration’s already-tottering national security apparatus reeling, and highlighted deep divisions in a young White House marred by mismanagement, infighting, and leaks.

 Among the names circulating as Flynn’s replacement are retired Lt.
-Gen. Keith Kellogg, acting national security adviser; retired Gen. David Petraeus; former Vice Admiral Bob Harward; and Robert Kimmitt, another retired Army officer and former State Department and Treasury official, and veteran of the national security council, or NSC.
+Gen. Keith Kellogg, acting national security advisor; retired Gen. David Petraeus; former Vice Adm.
+Bob Harward; and Robert Kimmitt, another retired Army officer and former State Department and Treasury official, and veteran of the National Security Council (NSC).

-A key challenge for the next national security adviser will be finding a way to restore trust with Trump’s cabinet secretaries and gain the confidence of the current NSC staff, many of whom were hired by Flynn.
+A key challenge for the next national security advisor will be finding a way to restore trust with Trump’s cabinet secretaries and gain the confidence of the current NSC staff, many of whom were hired by Flynn.
 It’s unclear how many of Flynn’s deputies and subordinates will follow him out the door.

-Initial reports Tuesday said that Deputy National Security Adviser K.T.
+Initial reports Tuesday said that Deputy National Security Advisor K.T.
 McFarland would leave the White House with Flynn.
 But McFarland told media outlets that the president has asked her to stay on in her current position.
 “I just met with the president and he asked that I stay on.
 I’m thrilled to do so,” she said in a statement.

-And while removing Flynn, some officials said, might make it easier to recruit for the NSC, his successor will still have to contend with rival centers of power inside the White House, especially from chief strategist Steven Bannon, who is playing an unusually prominent role on the NSC.
+And while removing Flynn, some officials said, might make it easier to recruit for the NSC, his successor will still have to contend with rival centers of power inside the White House, especially from chief strategist Steve Bannon, who is playing an unusually prominent role on the NSC.

 Harward, who worked as deputy to then-Gen. James Mattis at U.S. Central Command from 2011 to 2013, appears to be in pole position for the job, according to sources.
 If picked, he would likely reinforce the Trump administration’s hawkish stance on Iran, one former official at Central Command said.
 “The Gulf allies and Israel should be very reassured,” he said.
 “Harward was very strong on wanting to push back on Iranian influence and activity in the region.”